 Bolton Birds Nests Eggs and Birds from Harmonia Ruralis 1821

-Bolton Birds Nests Eggs from Harmonia Ruralis.
-English hand colored engravings 1821.
-Coming from perhaps the most desirable books on birds.
-The work is a study of birds, the nests they made and the eggs they laid.
-We are pleased to offer this absolutely charming work.
-Bolton’s work showing birds with their Nests entitled Harmonia Ruralis.
-Bolton bird and nest prints are hand colored copper plate engravings.
-This is James Bolton’s lovely work entitled Harmonia Ruralis which was published in London in 1821.
-Harmonia Ruralis is an essay towards natural history of British song birds, illustrated with life sized figures of the birds, male and female with natural attitudes.
-The prints are water colored copper plate engravings on a heavy wove paper.
-The colors are bright and vivid.
-There is some smudging, most will not be seen after framing, however, please see the photos.
-Each piece measures 9 x 11 1/2″ and are sold as a set, the bird with its bird’s nest, one price for both vintage prints.
-Click here to contact us.
+These charming James Bolton Birds Nests Eggs are from Harmonia Ruralis.
+One of the most desirable books on British song birds of the early 19th Century.
+It is a study of birds, the nests they made and the eggs they laid.
+Harmonia Ruralis is an essay on the natural history of British song birds.
+Illustrated with life sized figures of the birds.
+The male and female depicted with their natural attitudes.
+1821 hand colored copper plate engravings on a heavy wove paper.
+The water colors are bright and vivid.
+Minor smudging, please see the photos.
+Each piece measures 9 x 11 1/2″ and sold as sets, the bird with its bird’s nest, one price for both prints.
+Refer to the James Bolton Birds Nests Eggs & Click here to contact us.

 Briefly why & how did the James Bolton work happen?

 It was laborious craft of all those involved to publish James Bolton’s Harmonius Ruralis, published in London in 1821.
 Consider life in the early Nineteenth Century.
 Apprenticeships could last for many years with only room, board and almost no pay.
 Required by the guild!
 As for the Naturalist… An assignment by the Royal Family on a voyage would be the ultimate.
 The artistic recordings of song birds found in Britain was of interest to everyone interested in birds.
 A favorite bird and their nest and eggs on a separate plates.